Main Content

 To show the data type of all signals in a model, in the Debug tab, under Information Overlays, click Base Data Types.

 The model displays data types along the signal lines.
-Most signals are double, except the output of the Alert system.
+Most signals are double, except the output of the subsystem named Alert system.
 Double-click the subsystem to investigate.

-The data type labels in this subsystem show that data type change occurs in the Alert device subsystem.
+The data type labels in this subsystem show that data type change occurs in the subsystem named Alert device.
 Double-click the subsystem to investigate.

 To show sample times, in the Debug tab, under Information Overlays, click Colors from the Sample Time section.
 The model updates to show different colors for each sample time in the model, along with a legend.

 • A block or signal with continuous dynamics is black.
-Signals with continuous sample time update as often as Simulink requires to make the computations as close to the physical world as possible.
+Signals with continuous sample time update as often as the solver requires to satisfy specified tolerance values.

 • A block or signal that is constant is magenta.
 They remain unchanged through simulation.